PranayBisan45/Cdac_Project_AgriConnect/README.md

 # Cdac_Project_AgriConnect
 <br>

-FRONTEND:  HTML5, CSS3, ES6, BootStrap, REACT JS, Redux, ChakraUI
+FRONTEND:  HTML5, CSS3, BootStrap, REACT JS
 <br>
-BACKEND:   SpringBoot, ASP.NET Web API, Entity FrameWork
+BACKEND:   Java, SpringBoot, JDBC Template
 <br>
 DATABASE:  MySQL
 <br>

-Our project aims to develop an application that provides a platform for farmers to navigate and find agricultural products and farming equipment.
-The application will help farmers save costs by allowing them to compare products and navigate them to the respective shops.
-It will not be an e-commerce website, but rather a tool that connects farmers with local shops and service providers, ensuring accurate and up-to-date information on product availability and prices.
-In addition, we plan to include a subservice in the application for non-farmers to purchase nursery plants and components.
-This will expand the application's utility to a wider audience, allowing non-farmers to access and purchase nursery plants and related components conveniently.
+The project aims to develop an e-commerce website, AgriConnect, to provide a convenient and comprehensive solution for purchasing nursery plants and related products.
+AgriConnect will offer a user-friendly platform for customers to browse, select, and purchase a wide range of nursery plants, gardening tools, and accessories.
+The website will focus on simplifying the buying process, offering detailed product descriptions, and providing a seamless shopping experience.
+Additionally, AgriConnect will ensure accurate product information and competitive pricing.
+The platform will cater to both gardening enthusiasts and professional landscapers, offering a diverse selection of high-quality products and expert guidance to meet their specific needs.
 <br>